noironetworks/cko/README.md

 The complete API spec for the ClusterProfile can be found here: [CRD](docs/control-cluster/api_docs.md#clusterprofile)

-An exmaple of the ClusterProfile CR can be found here: [Example CR](config/samples/aci-cni/kubernetes/clusterprofile_aci.yaml)
+An example of the ClusterProfile CR can be found here: [Example CR](config/samples/aci-cni/kubernetes/clusterprofile_aci.yaml)

 Once the ClusterProfile CR is created successfully, the focus shifts to the Workload Cluster to deploy CKO operator by following these [instructions](#32-workload-cluster).
 This will result in CKO running in the Workload Cluster and which will in turn deploy the CNI.